Tenemo/cloud-chamber/lib/Control/ThermalController.md

 - Buffer is **circular** - oldest entries overwritten when full
 - Lost on any reset (power cycle, watchdog, brownout)
-- All 500 entries dump at once - no filtering
+- All entries dump at once (~12,800 when full) - no filtering
 - For persistent logging, use SPIFFS data logging (future enhancement)

 ### Implementation Notes